Prescriptions | What does all that information mean?

 The power of your lens is measured in units called ‘dioptres’ and most prescriptions are relatively low in power – for comparison, the NHS considers a complex prescription to be anything over 10 dioptres.

 Let’s start with the most common problem: Short-sightedness.
 Short-sightedness is correctly known as myopia, which means you can only see objects close to you: The closer you have to be, the more short-sighted you are.
 If you have myopia then objects at a distance create a blurry image on the back of the eye.
-(See diagram 2) This happens because the parts of the eye that bend the light rays are too strong or the eyeball is too long.
+This happens because the parts of the eye that bend the light rays are too strong or the eyeball is too long.
 When you get closer to the object, the light rays arriving at the eye start to diverge, which counteracts the ‘over convergence’ of the light rays and pushes the focus back onto the retina.
-Diagram 3 gives two examples of different levels of myopia.

 Now let’s get onto the more difficult one!
 Long-sightedness!
 Hyperopia (sometimes called Hypermetropia) is more difficult to explain.
 If short-sightedness means you can see things up close, then being long-sighted means you can see things far away, right?
 Well, not really… although sometimes, yes, that is true!
 Bear with us!

-In this case those light rays coming from a distant object are focused behind the retina (diagram 5).
+In this case those light rays coming from a distant object are focused behind the retina.
 This happens because the parts of the eye that bend the light are not strong enough and the eye effectively doesn’t have enough power to bring the rays to the correct point on the retina.